cechandler/dissertation-paper/dissertation/source/04_part2_intro_walden.md

 **discuss stripping away, cyclic character of Nature, re-cycling, new simplicity, identity, clarity, and layers**

+The qualities of organicism, concretism, and descriptive reflect how the material unfolds in each movement.
+Organicism is central to the first and second movements where motives develop gradually through additive processes, for instance, melodic expansion and rhythmic augmentation and diminution.
+The third movement features a three-note pattern articulated heterophonically with polyrhythms (10 over 7 over 4); this bubbling texture gradually decreases in speed and gives way to slow legato oscillating patterns that compress in rhythm, ascend in register, and coalesce into an interlocking sixteenth-note texture.
+The description, "ghost-like music of the past," is relevant to both the horn call of the first movement as well as the contrapuntal texture in the fourth movement, which is stylistically reminiscent of Baroque music.

 Unlike much of Abrahamsen's other music, the score for *Walden* contains remarkably little interpretative markings beyond isolated instances of descriptions like *lontano*, *giocoso*, or *calmo*.
 The reed quintet version includes some additional tempo markings like "Moderato fluente" (first movement), "**here**" (second movement), "**here**" (third movement), and "**here**" (fourth movement).
 The lack of textual description underscores the strong vein of classicism that runs throughout Abrahamsen's first period works and perhaps aligns this piece more with the performance practice of Classical period works.

 ### Form
-*Walden* is comprised of four movements without titles that differ in character and tempo yet retain a strong sense of cohesion, musical restraint, and .

-Table @tbl:walden-proportions shows how Abrahamsen in part shapes the overall proportions of the piece by successively decreasing the duration of each movement,^[The duration measurements are taken from the recording of The Scandinavian Wind Quintet, @WaldenRec] a technique he has used in both first and second period works.
-The movements or sections of *Winternacht*, *Schnee*, and *Wald* also decrease in duration over time, while the sections of *Märchenbilder* expand over time.[@MarchPN Program note.]
+*Walden* is comprised of four movements without titles that differ in duration, tempo, and compositional techniques yet retain a strong sense of cohesion, musical restraint, and clarity.
+Abrahamsen in part shapes the overall proportions of the work by successively decreasing the duration of each movement, a technique he has used in both first and second period works.
+For instance, the movements or sections of *Winternacht*, *Schnee*, and *Wald* also decrease in duration over time, while the sections of *Märchenbilder* expand over time.[@MarchPN Program note.]
+Table @tbl:walden-proportions shows this proportional relationship and lists the tempo and movement timing present in the score as well as the timings found in 1994 recording of the Scandinavian Wind Quintet.[@WaldenRec]

 \singlespacing